Configuration

 { "scale": [0.01, 0.01, 0.025] }

-If a build should not run to completion of all input files, a run count may be specified to run a fixed maximum number of files.
+If a build should not run to completion of all input files, a limit may be specified to run a fixed maximum number of files.
 The build may be continued by providing the same output value to a later build.

 subset